homegrown vegetables carrot kale tomato pepper cucumber

 • Zucchinis aren’t picky growers.
 No fancy fertilizers or chemicals are required!

-• There are dozens of sweet and savory recipes you can use to eat your zucchini harvest.
+• There are endless sweet and savory recipes you can use to eat your zucchini harvest.
 Zucchini lasagna and zucchini bread among them!

 There are other ways to eat zucchini!
 Try halving (or slicing) your zucchini and smothering it with thick, zesty tomato sauce and fresh mozzarella.